quantxt/api-docs/README.md

 ### Tagging

-Tagging is the process of identifying and labeling entities found in the content.
+Tagging (or labeling) is the process of identifying and labeling entities found in the unstructured content.
 Tagging can be done using unsupervised models as well as using user-defined data dictionaries.
 We will cover both approaches in below.

 #### Tagging content files